Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 • 21% of the entire fleet that has been diagnosed with cases

-Some of this is by the very nature of cruises themselves.
+Some of this is due to the very nature of cruises.
 When hundreds or thousands of people are crammed together in a relatively small area, sickness is far more likely to spread.
-We have been seeing this occur for years on cruise ships with illnesses such as norovirus.
+This occurs for years on cruise ships with illnesses such as norovirus.

-This does not let cruise lines off the hook when they engage in negligent behavior, however.
-They have a duty of care to keep both their passengers and crew members safe, and that applies to illness as well.
+However, this does not let cruise lines off the hook when they engage in negligent behavior.
+They have a duty of care to keep their passengers and crew members safe, which also applies to illness.
 They must do their utmost to keep ships clean and disinfected and to follow proper medical procedures when an outbreak does occur.

-If your cruise line behaved in a negligent or reckless manner and it resulted in you or a loved one contracting COVID-19, they can be held liable for their actions — and the Florida cruise attorneys at the Winston Law Firm can help.
+Suppose your cruise line behaved negligently or recklessly, resulting in you or a loved one contracting COVID-19.
+In that case, they can be held liable for their actions — and the Florida cruise attorneys at the Mannello Law Group can help.

 Why Are Cruise Passengers and Crewmembers Suing Cruise Lines over Coronavirus?

-Some have been trying to dismiss COVID-19 lawsuits against cruise lines as a bunch of people who made a choice, got sick because of it, and are now blaming someone else.
-However, if you look at the actual claims, this is not the case.
+Some have been trying to dismiss COVID-19 lawsuits against cruise lines as people who made a choice, got sick because of it, and are now blaming someone else.
+However, this is not the case if you look at the actual claims.

 In one suit against Princess Cruises, the plaintiffs allege that the cruise giant took them on as passengers right after discharging passengers that had been infected with coronavirus — in effect exposing new people to others who had already been exposed.
 Princess knew about the danger.
 The new passengers did not.
 One of them died.

-In another claim, a crew member is alleging that Celebrity Cruises put crew members and others in jeopardy because they “glaringly failed to follow even the most basic safety precautions.”
-Some of her examples include the fact that the cruise line threw crew parties and mandated ship drills in the middle of the pandemic.
+In another claim, a crew member alleges that Celebrity Cruises put crew members and others in jeopardy because it “glaringly failed to follow even the most basic safety precautions.”
+Some of her examples include the cruise line throwing crew parties and mandating ship drills during the pandemic.

-These are not stories of people who got sick and now want to blame someone else for it.
-They are about an imbalance of power and knowledge and how cruise lines abused those things and, because of this, recklessly put people in danger.
-Other cases involve more common issues such as poor sanitation or loose disease protocols that furthered the spread of the virus.
+These are not stories of people who got sick and want to blame someone else.
+They are about an imbalance of power and knowledge and how cruise lines abused those things and recklessly put people in danger because of this.
+Other cases involve more common issues, such as poor sanitation or loose disease protocols that furthered the spread of the virus.

-At the Winston Law Firm, this is exactly the kind of thing we have worked for years to fight back against, and we have done it with great success.
+At the Mannello Law Group, we have worked for years to fight back against this and have done it with great success.
 Big cruise lines do not scare us.
-Rather, we see it as our mission to hold them accountable and make sure that regular people get the justice they deserve.
+Instead, we see it as our mission to hold them accountable and ensure that regular people get the justice they deserve.

-Can Andrew Winston Help with Your COVID-19 Cruise Exposure Case?
+Can the Mannello Law Group Help with Your COVID-19 Cruise Exposure Case?

-Here at the Winston Law Firm, we are able to handle all kinds of COVID-19 cruise exposure cases — both from passengers and crew members.
+Here at the Mannello Law Group, we can handle all kinds of COVID-19 cruise exposure cases from passengers and crew members.
 Cases we are currently accepting include:

 For Passengers